 And with tickets in the $40 (child) to $60 (adult) price range, they cannot be beat.
-If you’re already staying in Glenwood Springs you’ll want to spend at least a day here, and maybe more.
-It’s only a 13 mile, 25 minute drive from city center.
+If you’re already staying in Glenwood Springs, you’ll want to spend at least a day here and maybe more.
+It’s only a 13-mile, 25-minute drive from city center.

 Sunlight Mountain is generally less crowded than larger resorts, which is another plus.
 Do check on snow conditions before you plan your trip.
-Due to its location on the other side of Vail Pass, and slightly lower elevation they tend not to stay open later in the year than you might see in the Breck area.
+Due to its location on the other side of Vail Pass, and its slightly lower elevation, they tend not to stay open later in the year than you might see in the Breck area.

 This is where Doc Holliday’s grave can be found.
 You know, the gangster…gambler…and dentist (huh?)
 He died here in 1887 of tuberculoses.
 Why was here here?
 He thought the healing hot springs would heal his ailment, but alas it did not.

 There is nothing as mesmerizing as rafting through these grand and glorious canyons with the mountains climbing high on either side of you and the water glistening like a diamond.

-Rifle, CO is just a short trip down the road from Glenwood Springs and a visit to Rifle Falls State Park is an absolute MUST!
+Rifle, CO, is just a short trip down the road from Glenwood Springs and a visit to Rifle Falls State Park is an absolute MUST!
 My boys said it felt to them like we were visiting the Shire from The Hobbit…and they were so right!

-The easy 1.5 mile Coyote Trail is the trail to take.
+The easy 1.5-mile Coyote Trail is the trail to take.
 I recommend taking it clockwise from the parking lot.
 You’ll notice some “caves” at the trailhead, which are fun for the kids but they are nothing compared to what’s ahead.

 This trail will take you up over the three waterfalls, giving you a bird’s eye view of them.
 You’ll circle back to the other side of the waterfalls where you’ll find even more caves…larger, and so much fun.
 Bring flashlights and don’t be afraid to explore.
 We wedged our way into a few small places only to walk into HUGE caves rooms with dozens of nooks and crannies.